mearashadowfax/OpenStove/src/content/recipes/indian-dal.md

       - quantity: ""
         name: "Plain yogurt, for serving (optional)"

+recipeNotes:
-recipeNotes: [
+  [
     "You can use red lentils or yellow lentils for this recipe.
 Red lentils tend to cook faster and break down more, creating a thicker consistency.", "Adjust the amount of cayenne pepper to control the spiciness of the curry according to your preference.", "If using fresh tomatoes, you can chop them finely and use instead of canned diced tomatoes.", "In addition to cilantro leaves, you can garnish the curry with chopped green onions, sliced chilies, or a squeeze of fresh lemon juice.", "This curry makes excellent leftovers and can be stored in an airtight container in the refrigerator for up to 3 days.
-Reheat gently before serving.", "For added protein, you can stir in cooked chickpeas or diced tofu along with the lentils."
+Reheat gently before serving.", "For added protein, you can stir in cooked chickpeas or diced tofu along with the lentils.", ]
-]

 tags: ["indian", "curry", "dal"]